GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 $
   "MAE"° = 180 / pi "MAE"
 $
-#gaet[Not sure that this equation is needed at all.]
+#gaet[Not sure that the above equation is needed at all.]

 The _#acr("ACC")_ constitutes the second metric for this framework and, given an error threshold $colMath(E_a, #eastern)$, provides the proportion of correctly localized sources:
 $ "ACC" = (